dmarx/obsidian_vault/Quantum Physics.md

 ### [[Operators]] and Observables

 In quantum mechanics, physical quantities (observables) such as position, momentum, and energy are represented by operators acting on the Hilbert space.
-These operators are typically [[Hermitian]] (or self-adjoint), ensuring that their eigenvalues are real numbers, which correspond to the possible outcomes of measurements.
+These operators are typically [[Hermitian Operators]] (or self-adjoint), ensuring that their eigenvalues are real numbers, which correspond to the possible outcomes of measurements.

 The action of an operator \( \hat{O} \) on a state \( |\psi\rangle \) can project \( |\psi\rangle \) onto an eigenstate \( |o\rangle \) of \( \hat{O} \), with the eigenvalue \( o \) being the observed outcome.
 The probability of observing \( o \) is given by \( |\langle o|\psi\rangle|^2 \), assuming \( |o\rangle \) and \( |\psi\rangle \) are normalized.